Gadgets and Gizmos: Vancouver

 Register

-Lift Program for Family Caregivers: Vancouver
+Lift Program for Family Caregivers: Albany

 Lift Program for Family Caregivers

-During this hour and a half program, a physical therapist will lead you through the proper and safe techniques to transfer your loved one who has mobility issues due to Parkinson’s disease.
+During this hour and a half program, physical therapist, Emily Atonishen, will lead you through the proper and safe techniques to transfer your loved one who has mobility issues due to Parkinson’s disease.
 This program is intended for family care partners only.

-There will be 5 interactive stations 1) Sit to stand 2) Transfer in and out of bed 3) Transfer in the bathroom 4) Transfers in and out of the car 5) Lastly, how to get up off the floor.
-Each caregiver will participate, rotating to each station and practicing with other caregivers.
+There will be 5 interactive stations with each caregiver participating, rotating to each station and practicing with other caregivers.
 You will also learn when it is necessary to seek help.
+If you have physical limitations, please let the instructors know before class.

-If you have physical limitation, please let the instructors know before class.
-If you register and then are unable to attend, please call our office as soon as possible so we are able to allow others to participate in your place 800-426-6806.
-We anticipate this being an ongoing workshop so there will be other opportunities.
+Class size is limited to 10.
+If you registered and then are unable to attend this workshop, please call our office as soon as possible so we are able to allow others to participate in your place 800-426-6806.

 Register